joongi007/uainsight/docs/index.md

 ## License

-useragent_parser is released under the MIT License.
-See the [LICENSE](https://github.com/joongi007/useragent-parser/blob/main/LICENSE) file for more details.
+uainsight is released under the MIT License.
+See the [LICENSE](https://github.com/joongi007/uainsight/blob/main/LICENSE) file for more details.